jsonh-org/JsonhCpp/README.md

 ### Fixed-size numbers

-Numbers are parsed as `long long` and `long double`, which correspond to 64-bit numbers.
+Numbers are parsed as `long long` and `long double`.
-- The maximum size of `long long` is generally 9,223,372,036,854,775,807.
-- The precision of `long double` is generally 15 decimal places.
+In general, these are 64-bit and have a range of about 9 quintillion and a precision of about 15 decimal places.

 ### No token streaming